|» What is a Charter School?|

 Why Choose Red Bank Charter School?

 At RBCS, we hold high expectations for each student’s academic performance.
-Classes are small with 20 diverse students in each grade and 15 in Pre-K. There is one class of each grade level and each is taught by a teacher and adjunct teaching team.
+Classes are small with 20 diverse students in each grade.
+There is one class of each grade level and each is taught by a teacher and adjunct teaching team.
 Our innovative, progressive instructional model ensures that every student receives high individual support.